 Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka are the eight member nations of SAARC.
-Afghanistan became the newest member of SAARC at the 13th annual summit in 2005.
+Afghanistan became the newest member of SAARC in April 2007, though negotiations started at the 13th annual summit in 2005.
 China and Japan were granted observer status at the same summit (Centre for Non-Proliferation Studies, 2007).
 In April 2006, the United States of America and South Korea made formal requests to be granted observer status.
 The European Union also indicated interest in being given observer status, and made a formal request for the same to the SAARC Council of Ministers meeting in July 2006.
 On 2 August 2006 the foreign ministers of the SAARC countries agreed in principle to grant observer status to the US, South Korea and the European Union.
 On 4 March 2008, Iran requested observer status followed shortly by the entrance of Mauritius.
 So there are nine observers of SAARC i.e. Australia, China, European Union, Japan, Iran, Mauritius, Myanmar, South Korea and United States.
-(Source: SAARC website, accessed July 8, 2011)
+(Source: SAARC website, accessed July 8, 2011).
+Many other countries have expressed interest to be observers as well as full members.